kdruken/nci-checker/README.md

   - szip/2.1

 **Notes**:
-- The first 3 modules are always required when running the checker while the netCDF, HDF5, and szip libraries are only needed on the initial install for the netCDF4 python package.
+- The first 2 modules are always required when running the checker while the netCDF, HDF5, and szip libraries are only needed on the initial install for the netCDF4 python package.
-- `python` and `uvcdat` modules have conflicting dependencies.
-Order therefore matters and `uvcdat` has to be loaded prior to `python`.